CivML-PolyMtl/cutagi-doc/api/utils.md

 # The Utils class

-Frontend for utility functions from C++/CUDA backend.
+Front end for utility functions from C++/CUDA backend.

 ## Attributes